BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 This will add a `.coverage` file somewhere on your agent.
 You could use this `.coverage` file within visual studio to show the uncovered pieces of code.
 With a bit of tweaking, we can also use this data within SonarCloud.
-Unfortunately however, the `.coverage` file is not supported out of the box, and we will need to export it to an `.xml` file, before it will play nice.
+However, the `.coverage` file is not supported out of the box, and we will need to export it to an `.xml` file, before it will play nice.

 ### Producing a .coverage file